kevinsuedmersen/neural_networks_from_scratch/theory/neural_networks_theory.md

 The backpropagation algorithm works as follows.
 For any given layer $l$​​​, the backpropagation algorithm computes an intermediate quantity, the so called *error*​​​ at layer $l$, and then computes the gradients of the weights and biases in layer $l$ using that error.
 Then, the error is propagated one layer backwards and the gradients are computed again.
 This process is repeated recursively until the gradients of the weights and biases in layer 1 (layer with index 1) are computed.

 The backpropagation algorithm is based on 4 key equations which we will derive in detail in the following sections.
-The final results these derivations will assume that the activation functions only depend on a scalar input (e.g. Sigmoid function) and not on a vector input (e.g. Softmax function), but we will explicitly tell you when we are making these assumptions.
 The four key equations are as follows:

 - BP1.x: An equation for the error at the output layer, needed for initializing the backpropagation algorithm
   - When considering a single training example, we will refer to this equation as $\boldsymbol{\delta}^L$ or BP1.1